sowousmane/RubyOnRails/README.md

 Things you may want to cover:

 * Ruby version

-* System dependencies

-* Configuration
+- Ruby 2.7.3
+*Rails version
+-Rails 6.1.4

 * Database creation

-* Database initialization
+-rails db:seed

-* How to run the test suite
+* How to run the project

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+-rails s as rails server